alcinnz/Odysseus-Website/developer/index.md

 Documentation on how to make your site work best with Odysseus.

 * [Web Design](webdesign.html) resources and advice
+* [Advice](web-bloat.html) for webdevs concerned about the collapse in browser divirsity.

 ## Web Feeds
 A webfeed is an easy way to subscribe to website for updates, without needing a centralized service or to provide any contact information.